 When will the survey launch?

-The survey will launch online in late April, and will be live until the end of May.
+The survey will launch online in May 2019, and will be live until the end of the month.
 It will look into how, when and where young people use technology to read; what they perceive as ‘reading’ when engaging with technology and the range of materials being read in a digital format.
 Participating schools get their own individual school report that outlines your basic findings, which you can compare nationally once the national reports are published.

 You could use your report to: